Hamisakim/MonoMelody/README.md

 ```

 # Wins and challenges
-## Wins
+## Challenges😧
 * Implementing Django and Python.
+* Using audio as the data was a challenge.
+In both creating and handling.

+## Wins🏆
+* Implementing Django and Python.
 * Happy about the overall final product built within the timeframe.
 * Collaboration - always a blessing to work with like-minded individuals and learn new things.
-## Challenges
-* Implementing Django and Python.
-* Using audio as the data was a challenge.
-In both creating and handling.

 # Key takeaways
 * Python fundamentals.
 Chance to practice another language and framework.
 *  Experience in implementing interactive user experiences.
+*
-# Bugs and future features
+# Bugs and future features🕷
 * On initial load, the ticker on the explore page does not render correctly.
-* Need to add the delete option on the front end
+* Need to add the delete option on the front end.

 # Final product walkthrough
 ![](/screengrabs/Screenshot%202021-04-30%20at%2016.01.44.png)